The Promise of Disembodiment? A Big Lie! – Podcast

 The Theological Stakes

 The deeper issue is anthropological.
 When inanimate nature receives “rights,” humans lose theirs.
 The Creator/creature distinction collapses.
 Stewardship becomes theft.
-Human beings become intruders, not image-bearers (i.e. representatives of the Creator.)
+Human beings become intruders, not image-bearers (i.e. agents of the Creator.)

 What Smith describes is not environmental ethics—it is neo-paganism with legal authority, the inversion of the Christian doctrine of creation and the dignity of the human person.